Scene of the Crime (1949 film)

 Scene of the Crime is a 1949 American police procedural directed by Roy Rowland, starring Van Johnson, and featuring Gloria DeHaven, Arlene Dahl, and Tom Drake.
 The film's screenplay, by Charles Schnee, is based on a non-fiction article by John Bartlow Martin, "Smashing the Bookie Gang Marauders".
 It was the only property sold by Martin to be made into a film.
 Scene of the Crime was producer Harry Rapf's last film of his thirty-plus year career; he died of a heart attack a week after principal photography for the film began.

-According to film critic Dennis Schwartz: "[The film is one of] few film noirs attempted by MGM.
+According to film critic Dennis Schwartz: "[The film is one of the] few film noirs attempted by MGM.
 It came when Dore Schary was the studio head and insisted on producing more realistic films.
 This is a transitional film from the 1930s gangster film and a forerunner of the modern day TV cop show.
 It preaches the credo that 'Crime Does Not Pay'."

 Plot

-Lieutenant Mike Conovan (Van Johnson), a LAPD homicide detective, investigates when Ed Monigan, an older member of his precinct (and former partner), is murdered.
+Lieutenant Mike Conovan (Van Johnson), an LAPD homicide detective, investigates when Ed Monigan, an older member of his precinct (and former partner), is murdered.
 The fact that he was carrying $1,000 in cash confirms it wasn’t robbery, but instead raises the issue of whether he was on the take.
 Conovan's current partner and one-time mentor, Fred Piper (John McIntire), is getting on in years and his eyesight is failing, while under Conovan's wing rookie detective "C.C." (for "carbon copy") Gordon (Tom Drake) is learning the ropes.

 Out to dispel a theory that Monigan was secretly in cahoots with bookmakers, Conovan begins to track down a pair of downstate guns for hire ("lobos", Spanish, for “wolves”).
 The trail leads to a cabaret singer, Lili (Gloria DeHaven), whose ex-boyfriend Turk Kingby (Richard Benedict) has apparently pulled off a series of robberies of gamblers with his partner Lafe Douque (William Haade).
 Conovan's primary informant, Sleeper (Norman Lloyd), is brutally murdered for snitching.
 Conovan tracks down Lafe and places him under arrest, but leaving Lafe's apartment, gunshots ring out, killing Lafe.
 Conovan’s wife Gloria (Arlene Dahl) worries that police work is too dangerous for him.
 He agrees, but keeps on the job.

 Lili calls headquarters with a tip for Conovan on where Turk can be found.
 Piper intercepts the message, investigates it himself and is gunned down.
 Conovan concludes that Lili has been double-crossing him, secretly helping Turk all along.
 Turk and his new partner attempt to flee, but Conovan sets up an ambush.
 He uses a truck to crash into Turk's armor-plated car, causing it to catch fire.
 Turk confesses to the murders and clears Monigan before he dies.